 A Nourishing Snack.
 Blueberries are powerful antioxidants which are useful for fighting disease and rebuilding cells from use and aging.
-Cashews are rich in protein and fiber and both contribute loads of essential nutrients.
-The chocolate is an endorphin rush among other benefits.
+Dark chocolate covered blueberries are even higher in antioxidants.

 Chocolate.
 Use either chocolate chips or a quality chocolate bar, at least 60% cacao.